 The role of vitamin C includes the stability of immune and cardiovascular systems, and is constantly being used and spent in collagen production.
 Vitamin C is required for collagen synthesis along with the amino acids proline and lysine, supercharging collagen production in the body.
 These are very legitimate reasons to take a vitamin c supplement in conjunction with your collagen supplement.

 The most bioavailable vitamin C supplement on the market is Liposomal Vitamin C. Liposomal Vitamin C uses liposomal encapsulation technology to ensure direct-to-cell delivery of nutrients, where traditional forms of vitamin c are mostly wasted by the body.
-Amandean's Liposomal Vitamin C is made from Non-GMO sunflower lecithin, ultra pure water, and is sugar free, vegan-friendly, and natural orange extract.
-You can read more about Liposomal Vitamin C here on Amandean’s website.
+Amandean's Liposomal Viyamin C is made from Non-GMO sunflower lecithin, ultra pure water, and is sugar free, vegan-friendly, and natural orange extract.
+You can read more about Liposomal Vitamin C here in Amandean's online store.

 Why not use your collagen supplement to its full potential?
 By carefully selecting a premium collagen and using it in conjunction with these specific foods and nutrients, you can maximize the effectiveness of your this superfood, and also grab the additional health benefits.